TylorS/typed/src/node/readme.md

-# @typed/fp/node
+# @fp/node

-A collection of node-specific implementations of resources from other `@typed/fp` modules.
+A collection of node-specific implementations of resources from other `@fp` modules.